wak1616/PAC/README.md

 | **Retina Provider Questions** (Insurance Verification, Authorization, or Financial Counseling)         | <p> Submit request to: <a href="https://app.smartsheet.com/b/form/69536231a6ef45769be310dd757e8386">RCM Support Inquiries</a></p>                                                                                       |
 | **Billing / Customer Service** (past due balance, statements, itemized statements)                     | Transfer to **BILLING Quick Connect**                                                                                                                                                                                   |
 | **Audit Calls from Insurances**                                                                        | Email info to **Heather Hickman** (Accounts Receivable Manager)                                                                                                                                                         |

 ### ICP Patient Tasks Related to Clinical Questions / Medication Refills / DMV Forms

 Certain requests **only** clinical staff or providers can handle.
 Refer to the table below to know how to notify the correct group in ICP (IntelleChartPRO).
 Clinical staff monitor ICP tasks throughout the day and aim to respond within the same day if received in the morning or by the next day if received in the afternoon.

 **Important Notes**
 * **Do Not** send ICP communications to groups prefixed with `zzz` (inactive).
 * If a provider no longer works here and the patient hasn't established care with another provider, send the message to the [**Patient Care Team by region** ](<Provider Reference Guide.md>)(Florida)
 * Patients should be informed that the request is typically handled within **24–48 hours**.
-* **New Patients**: If they have clinical or medication questions, they must be scheduled for an appointment.
+* **New Patients:** If they have clinical or medication questions, they must be scheduled for an appointment.
 Clinical staff cannot advise or fill out forms (DMV, tint, medical forms) without a prior exam.

 #### **ICP Patient Task Categories**